underwriteyourlife/officialsite/_posts/2017-10-09-Rosemary Honey Pull-Apart Rolls.md

 <h2> Step 6 </h2>

 Once the dough has risen, rip off sections of the dough and roll between your palms.
-Once it is spherical, you can pinch the bottoms of the ball in order to fine-tue the shape of the roll.
+Once it is spherical, you can pinch the bottoms of the ball in order to fine-tune the shape of the roll.
 Place the balls close together on an oiled pan and let rise again for about 30 minutes.
-You can choose to not let the dough rise a second time, but letting it rise will allow the rolls to be fluffier and connect together in order to make them pull-apart rolls.
+You can choose to not let the dough rise a second time, but letting it rise will allow the rolls to be fluffier and connect in order to make them pull-apart rolls.

 <figure class="half">
   <img src="{{ site.url }}/images/Meal Prep/Week 5/RosemaryRolls/Unbaked Unrisen Rolls (same angle as other).jpg">